Robot's Gendering Trouble: A Scoping Review of Gendering Humanoid Robots and its Effects on HRI: Addendum: Papers 2021-2022

-To sum up, except for the use of personal titles \cite{pitardi2022effects}, the five studies in this addendum did not introduce novel ways of manipulating the genderedness of humanoid robots.
+To sum up, the five studies in the addendum did not introduce novel ways of manipulating the genderedness of humanoid robots (except from personal titles, which can be equated to pronouns, see Table \ref{tab:Addendum}).
 In terms of results, however, they do disclose some interesting insights.
-While the results from the first two studies are in line with the core results of our literature review, as they show how robot's genderedness does not affect crucial constructs for the HRI (i.e., trust, social perception, and humanness) \cite{neuteboom2021people}, but does affect stereotyping (i.e., communion and agency) \cite{perugia2021gender}, the last three studies cast a new light on the effects of robot's genderedness, as they show a preference for female robots and human-robot gender congruity in service contexts \cite{forgas2022effects,pitardi2022effects,seo2022female}.
+They show a preference for female robots and human-robot gender congruity in service contexts \cite{forgas2022effects,pitardi2022effects,seo2022female}.
 Interestingly, they also reveal that values of masculinity play a role in this preference.
-It might be that service contexts are much more powerful than others in eliciting stereotypical knowledge of male and female roles, and especially so for those participants with more conservative views of gender and female roles.
+It might be that service contexts are much more powerful than others in eliciting stereotypical knowledge of male and female roles, and especially so for those participants with more conservative views of gender.